coedevtech/coedevtech-fixit/README.md

 - ⚙️ Configurable notification system (email-based out of the box)
 - 🧪 Built-in Pest tests
 - 📊 Artisan CLI: `fixit:report` to view, filter, and fix errors
+- ✍️ `fixit:sync-config` to merge missing config keys
+- 🛠️ `fixit:sync-migrations` to publish and run package migrations
 - 💡 Extensible alert interface (use your own Slack, Discord, etc.)

 ---